Welcome to CAREERS, the City of Chicago’s award winning online job application site.

 All references to political sponsorship or recommendation must be omitted from any and all application material submitted for City employment.

-The City of Chicago is an Equal Opportunity/Affirmative Action Employer.
+The City of Chicago is an Equal Employment Opportunity and Military Friendly Employer.

 Information for Veterans